 The infographics on the database service overview page provide insight into various aspects of database performance, including SQL queries or procedures, SQL modifications, SQL transactions, any detected problems or availability issues, hotspots, and more.
 The exact list of included tiles depends on the database technology you're monitoring.
 Each tile contains Response time, Failure rate, and Throughput metrics.

-To analyze the individual statements that contribute to a database statement in the database Details page, select View database statements.
+To analyze the individual statements that contribute to a database statement, in the database overview page, select View database statements.

 At the bottom of the Details page, you can find a list of all the Database statements executed during the selected timeframe.
 By default, they are sorted by median response time, but you can sort the list by total time, response time, or slowest 10%, and filter it by statement, database name, vendor, process, or hostname.